-You can order an optional race shirt for extra during the registration process through Sept 1.
+You can order an optional race shirt for extra during the registration process through May 1.

 The race is at the Elijah Bristow State Park and occurs on a 1.05-mile loop.
 The course is almost all dirt trail, with a short section on pavement as you approach and leave the aid station/timing/parking area.
 There is about 16 feet of gain in a loop, so this is pancake-flat.
 Here is the course map

 Crew is definitely not necessary to race this, as we’ll provide all the support you need.
 But, friends and family cheering you on is pretty awesome, so you are welcome to use a crew if you like.
 Plus it makes the whole event more fun.

 Crew can set up a spot in the parking area in front or behind a vehicle or you can create your own little aid station on the grass right at the start/finish area.
 We need to be sure there is room for all the racers, so be considerate when staking out your personal aid station.
 Your crew cannot access you while you are on the dirt trail portion of the course.